-Today’s Lenten activity is an opportunity for catechists to reach those young people who are more musically inclined.
-You may recall that a little while back, I suggested an activity for those more artistically inclined and made mention of multiple intelligences, one of which is “music smart.”
-Today’s activity can tap into the musical/rhythmic intelligence of some of your students.
+Today’s Lenten activity is an opportunity for catechists to reach those young people who are more musically inclined, tapping into the musical/rhythmic intelligence of some of your students.

 What Lenten Hymns Teach

-- Ask the young people to identify some of their favorite songs that they keep on their Ipod or other MP3 players.
+- Ask the young people to identify some of their favorite songs that they keep on their smartphone or other digital player.

-- Explain that some songs and CDs are labeled with warnings that the content is “explicit.”
-Tell the young people that, for better or worse, songs teach us, and that songs with explicit lyrics can teach us that certain unacceptable behaviors (such as violence against women) are OK.
+- Explain that some songs and collections are labeled with warnings that the content is “explicit.”
+Tell the young people that, for better or worse, songs teach us, and that songs with explicit lyrics can teach that certain unacceptable behaviors are OK.

 - Point out that at Mass, we sing songs (hymns) that teach us about our faith and that, during the season of Lent, we sing some traditional Lenten hymns.

-- Arrange the young people in groups of 3 or 4 and assign a song or songs to each group and tell them to summarize what the song teaches us about the season of Lent (i.e. if you didn’t know anything about Lent and all you had was this song, what would you learn about Lent from it?)
+- Arrange the young people in groups of three or four, and assign a song or songs to each group.
+Tell them to summarize what the song teaches us about the season of Lent.
+If you didn’t know anything about Lent and all you had was this song, what would you learn about Lent from it?

 - After each song is played, have the young people report what the song teaches.